wanghaisheng/responsive-landing-page-starter/content/blog/en/create-a-multiparty-video-app-with-the-new-video-express.md

 ---
-title: Create a Multiparty Video App With the New Video Express
+title: Create a Multiparty Video App With the New Vonage Video Express
 description: This blog post will help you develop a Multiparty Video Application   based on ReactJS and the new Vonage Video Express.
 author: enrico-portolan